luevano/luevano.xyz/blog/src/a/vpn_server_with_openvpn.md

 ...
 ```

 And also make sure the `10.8.0.0/24` matches the subnet mask specified in the `server.conf` file (in this example it matches).
-You should check this very carefully, because I just spend a good 2 hours debugging why my configuration wasn't working, and this was te reason (I could connect to the VPN, but had no external connection to the web).
+You should check this very carefully, because I just spent a good 2 hours debugging why my configuration wasn't working, and this was te reason (I could connect to the VPN, but had no external connection to the web).

 Finally, allow the OpenVPN port you specified (in this example its `1194/udp`) and reload `ufw`: